kir4h/rvault/README.md

 #kv_version=1
 ```

-Additionally, environment variables `VAULT_ADDR` and `VAULT_TOKEN` are bound to `global.address` and `global.token`
+Additionally, environment variables `VAULT_ADDR`, `VAULT_TOKEN` and `VUALT_NAMESPACE` are bound to `global.address`,
-configuration variables for convenience, since they might be already in place under a shell using vault cli.
+`global.token` and `global.namespace` configuration variables for convenience, since they might be already in place
+under a shell using vault cli.
 As a last option, token can be retrieved from the `~/.vault-token` helper file.

 NOTE: If the token are specified in both the vault token helper and configuration files the latter has higher precedence.